Skip to content

 pytest packages/hop3-server/tests/b_integration/ -v

-Coverage: - CLI availability and basic functionality - Authentication commands - App deployment via tarball - App lifecycle (deploy, list, destroy) - Git hook deployment
+Coverage: - App deployment via tarball and git hook - App lifecycle (deploy, list, destroy) - Python Flask/Django app deployment - Full deployment lifecycle and HTTP endpoint verification - Security tests

 Running: